 Review Who You Do Business With

 We tend to trust the companies we do business with to be doing the right thing for the world, but some companies have much more of an environmental conscience than others.
 The banks, utility providers and service providers you choose to have contracts with could all make a big difference to the environment and overall energy consumption if they wanted to.
 Do your research and see if the companies you do business with are making any effort to be more energy-efficient or are using renewable resources.
 Interestingly, companies that use blockchain technology have lower energy consumption than those who don’t – so you should even look at aspects such as blockchain energy consumption when doing your research.
-If you discover some of the companies you do business with could be doing better, you might want to consider switching to a provider that is.
+If you discover some of the companies you do business with could be doing better, you have the power to chose an electric provider and you might want to consider switching to a provider that is.
 It’s always good to review your options and make sure you’re happy with the service you’re getting, anyway.

 Choose Energy Efficient Cycles for your Dishwasher and Washing Machine